 We welcome individuals for a private, personal day of renewal.
-We offer space for small groups of 6 to 10 people to meet.
-We offer events throughout the year, including Practice of Sabbath gatherings, Advent Evening Prayer, and Soup & Sabbath.
+We offer meeting space for small groups of 6 to 10 people.
+We sponsor events throughout the year, including Practice of Sabbath gatherings, Advent Evening Prayer, and Soup & Sabbath.

 Donations are accepted:

 Day with 1 meal – $15 per person

 Day with 2 meals – $20 per person

 Sabbath House is accessible by City Bus Routes 21 and 11.

 Day in, day out, we do what we do here at Sabbath House.
 People come here for various reasons; we provide hospitality.
 We share life with neighbors.
 So once in a while, it’s encouraging to receive feedback from those around us.